 The album was once again been produced by Nigel Butler but had a completely different sound: sparse, exquisite piano and guitar arrangements compared to the multi-layered richness of ‘Bird Inside A Cage’.
 As Emily says, “I knew I wanted to call it ‘A Bit Of Blue’ and I knew I wanted it stripped bare, haunting and as beautiful as it could possibly be.”

 Despite its dark tones, Emily’s message in ‘A Bit Of Blue’ is one of hope and optimism.
 As the sleeve notes state, “I wanted to say that even in the midst of suffering there is hope, there is potential, there is even joy.
 That a bit of blue is sometimes a good thing: to make you think, reassess, change direction, find some freedom in this crazy world we live in.”

 In 2017, she was interviewed by Coronation Street actress Cherylee Houston for a Radio 4 programme called ‘The Agony and the Ecstasy’, talking about chronic pain, creativity and her bipolar condition.
-She was also interviewed by Clare Balding for Radio 2, talking about her music, mental health and Buddhist faith.
+She was also interviewed by Clare Balding for BBC Radio 2, talking about her music, mental health and Buddhist faith.

-In October 2017, Emily performed at the World Congress of Psychiatry in Berlin before heading to Australia in December to spend time with family and to start recording her next album.
+In October 2017, Emily performed at the World Congress of Psychiatry in Berlin before heading to Australia in December to spend time with Christian’s family and to start recording her next album.

-In 2018 she performed more gigs for Cambridgeshire & Peterborough NHS Foundation Trust at mental health hospitals in Cambridge and did a 6-month UK tour with Christian.
+In 2018 she performed more gigs for Cambridgeshire & Peterborough NHS Foundation Trust at mental health hospitals in Cambridge and did a 6-month UK tour of arts centres with Christian.
 In October, the US-based International Society For Bipolar Disorders announced that she had won the 2019 Mogens Schou Award For Public Service and Advocacy.

 Emily is a patron of the UK mental health charity Restore.